 ZeuS, Citadel, Ice IX, SpyEye, and the Blackhole Exploit Kit—some of the most notorious crimeware today—have been enhanced to better evade detection by security solutions.
 This research paper discusses some of the notable changes that have been made to the aforementioned crimeware.
 It specifically talks about two types of crimeware—toolkits and exploit kits—commonly sold underground and used by bad guys for their own malicious purposes.

 Advanced persistent threat (APT) campaigns comprise a growing part of the current threat landscape.
 Some APT campaigns remain active, in fact, even after drawing extensive media attention.
-Campaigns’ routines may vary over time but their primary goal remains the same—to gain entry to a target organization’s network and obtain confidential information.
+Campaigns’ routines may vary over time but their primary goal remains the same—to gain entry to a target organisation’s network and obtain confidential information.